khulnasoft/integrations-core/kafka_consumer/README.md

 ### Installation

-The Agent's Kafka consumer check is included in the [Datadog Agent][2] package.
+The Agent's Kafka consumer check is included in the [Khulnasoft Agent][2] package.
 No additional installation is needed on your Kafka nodes.

 ### Configuration